AmyPhung/amyphung.github.io/index.md

 ### I've wanted to be an engineer since 4th grade...
 It all started back in the summer of 2008 - I visited NASA's open house for the first time and learned about the mars rovers Spirt and Opportunity.
 When I saw those rovers, I knew that I wanted to build robots when I grew up, which is what I've been doing up until now!
-From building LEGO robots in elementary school, to 120 lb FIRST Robotics Competition robots in highschool, and now a 1.20 ton robotic tractor in college, my passion for robots continues to grow, and I hope that I can someday make a career out of continuing to learn about and build robots!
+From building LEGO robots in elementary school, to 120 lb FIRST Robotics Competition robots in highschool, and now a 1.20 ton robotic tractor in college, my passion for robots continues to grow and I hope that I can someday make a career out of continuing to learn about and build robots!

 Here are some of my favorite projects: